0mar/dealiiscale/README.md

 ## Disclaimer

-This is a sandbox.
-Structure and sensible coding choices are sparse.
+This is a work in progress.
+Structure and implementations can change and break at any time.
-Dive in at your own risk.
+However, effort will be taken to ensure the `master` branch always contains a working version of the software.

 [1]: https://www.dealii.org/
 [2]: http://urn.kb.se/resolve?urn=urn:nbn:se:kau:diva-68686